splitbrain/php-archive/README.md

 -----

 The usage for the Zip and Tar classes are basically the same.
 Here are some examples for working with TARs to get you started.

-Check the source code comments for more info
+Check the [API docs](https://splitbrain.github.io/php-archive/) for more info.

 ```php
 require_once 'vendor/autoload.php';